 d.
 It should have high strength and durability.

 e.
-It should be cheap and should easily available.
+It should be cheap and should be easily available.

 f.
 It should protect from penetration of nature.

 b.
-Metal float( wooden flat / claying float)
+Metal float( wooden float / claying float)

 c.
 Plumb Bob